John James Uy

-John James Uy is a Filipino-American, artist, host and model.
+John James Uy (born September 13, 1987) is a Filipino-American artist, host and model.

 Biography

 John James Uy was born on September 13, 1987 in Mountain View California.
-In 2007, he won 2nd runner-up in the Be Bench / The Model Search.
+In 2007, he won the 2nd runner-up in the Be Bench / The Model Search.
 A year after, he was picked to do hosting jobs for myx North America/Myx International.
 In the same year, he starred in his first regular TV stint in Pieta.